entando/entando-docs/vuepress/docs/next/docs/releases/README.md

 ## General

-The version 7.0 is a major release with major changes on the K8S infrastructure provisioning mechanism that lead to better security, better reliability and a simplified deployment process.
-It also brings the new feature "Entando Hub", a rehauled compatibility matrix, development stack upgrades (e.g. JHipster 7.2) and several security fixes and consolidation changes.
+Entando version 7.0 is a major release.
+It includes significant changes to the K8S infrastructure provisioning mechanism that provide better security, improved reliability and a simplified deployment process.
+Entando 7 introduces the [Entando Hub](../getting-started/landing-page.md#entando-hub), a rehauled compatibility matrix, development stack upgrades (e.g. JHipster 7.2) and several consolidation changes.

 ## Supported Kubernetes Versions

 Explicitly supported versions:

-* GKE (k8s 1.20 - 1.21)
+* GKE (K8s 1.20 - 1.21)
-* OKD4.8/OCP4.8 (k8s 1.21)
+* OKD4.8/OCP4.8 (K8s 1.21)
-* Vanilla k8s 1.21
+* Vanilla K8s 1.21
-* k3s (k8s 1.21)
+* K3s (K8s 1.21)

 ## Security Updates

-* In the CMS fixed a missing escaping of the resourceTypeCode that could have lead to XSS, if the attack was also capable to evade CSP
+* Fixed a missing escape in the CMS that could have led to XSS.

+* The visibility of bundle microservices has been restricted to only view their own Secrets.
-* Fixed in several modules the following vulnerable dependencies:

-    * common-io, velocity, spring, guava, hibernate, struts2, taglibs, tika, apache-cxf, jackson, netty dependencies to non vulnerable versions.
+* Changed the vulnerable dependencies found in several modules to non-vulnerable versions: common-io, velocity, spring, guava, hibernate, struts2, taglibs, tika, apache-cxf, jackson, netty.

-    * This is the related list of CVEs: CVE-2021-22696, CVE-2021-27807, CVE-2021-27906, CVE-2021-28657,, CVE-2017-6888, CVE-2021-20291, CVE-2020-17530, CVE-2020-10693, CVE-2015-5211, CVE-2020-25649, CVE-2018-1000873
+    * Related list of CVEs: CVE-2021-22696, CVE-2021-27807, CVE-2021-27906, CVE-2021-28657, CVE-2017-6888, CVE-2021-20291, CVE-2020-17530, CVE-2020-10693, CVE-2015-5211, CVE-2020-25649, CVE-2018-1000873.

+* Addressed vulnerabilities: CVE-2021-44228, CVE-2022-21724, CVE-2021-22569, CVE-2022-23437, CVE-2022-23596, CVE-2021-25738, CWE-20, CWE-400, CWE-451, CVE-2022-21363.

-* Updated the ECG so that it generates projects with no vulnerable dependencies, with the exception of the swagger-ui which is activated in development mode; at the moment there is in fact no suitable patch for it.
-Please note that the swagger-ui is not enabled in the production maven profile.
+* Updated the ECG to generate projects with no vulnerable dependencies, with the exception of swagger-ui; a suitable patch for swagger-ui is not currently available. swagger-ui is activated in development mode and not enabled in the production maven profile.

-* Most of the existing ECG (blueprint) vulnerabilities have been fixed, but anyway the user is strongly suggested to rerun vulnerabilities scans every time they generate a new bundle.
-The only remaining vulnerabilities will be fixed with the next minor version of Entando but anyway they are nor exploitable in production.
-They are in fact only exposed during the internal development process, in particular they concern:
+* Most of the existing ECG (Blueprint) vulnerabilities have been fixed; regardless, the user is strongly advised to rerun vulnerability scans every time a new bundle is generated.
+The remaining vulnerabilities will be fixed in the next minor version of Entando.
+These are not exploitable in production and only exposed during the internal development process.
+In particular, they concern:

-    * the dev webserver, used when developing the app
+    * The dev webserver, used when developing the app

-    * the jest test files, used when running tests with jest
+    * The jest test files, used when running tests with jest

-    * general webpack configuration
+    * General webpack configuration

-    * dev utilities, used in the dev environment
+    * Dev utilities, used in the dev environment

-    * the postcss utility, used to import the css when building the final artifact
+    * The PostCSS utility, used to import the CSS when building the final artifact

 ## New Features and Major Fixes

 ### Entando Hub

-The Entando Hub is a new ECR feature that allows sharing bundles between different EntandoApps.
+The Entando Hub is a new ECR feature that allows different EntandoApps to share bundles.

-It is composed by:

 * Hub Server: Allows creators to publish bundles that users can browse and clients can download.

-* Hub Client: Allow curators to browse, pull and install bundles from the Hub Server
+* Hub Client: Allows curators to browse, pull and install bundles from the Hub Server.

-### Entando Application
+### Application Engine

-Entando implements the SQL versioning tool Liquibase to track, manage and deploy updates to databases.
+* Entando is implementing the SQL versioning tool Liquibase to track, manage and deploy updates to databases.
+External Liquibase scripts support App Engine upgrades and the migration from 6.3.2 to 7.0.
 Refer to [Liquibase Migration](../reference/databases.md#liquibase-migration) to learn how the App Engine automates database schema management and modifications.

-### Application Engine

-* From version 7.0 AppEngine will be more easily upgradable thanks to a new set of liquibase scripts.
-Migration from 6.3.2 to 7.0 will be supported via external script.
+* The latest MySql 8.x and PostgreSQL 14 versions are supported.

-* Support for Oracle 18c as external DBMS
+* Oracle 18c as an external DBMS is supported.

-* Support for latest Mysql 8.x and Postgres 14.x versions

-* Infinispan is now used only for EAP session sharing, object cache is implemented in Redis
+* Infinispan is now used only for EAP session sharing.
+Object cache is implemented in Redis.

-* Logging infrastructure moved to Logback
+* Logging infrastructure has been moved to Logback.

-* CMS content API performance optimizations
+* CMS content API performance optimizations have been implemented.

 ### App Builder

-* Added dash (-) support for fragment code validation
+* Added dash (-) support for fragment code validation.

-* Improved UI performances affected by instances with a lot of contents and assets
+* Improved UI performance affected by instances containing significant content and assets.

-* Performance improvements in page management
+* Implemented performance improvements in page management.

-* resolved several extended bugs hindering performance and user experience
+* Resolved several extended bugs hindering performance and user experience.

-* reduced size of the application state and started phasing out of obsolete technologies
+* Reduced the size of the application state and started phasing out obsolete technologies.

 ### Entando Component Generator (ECG)

-* Upgrade of JHipster to version 7.2
+* Upgraded JHipster to version 7.2.

-* ECG now allows the users to use a BOM curated by Entando's and containing more recent dependencies than the standard, for the specific version of jhipster.
+* ECG now allows the use of a BOM curated by Entando and containing more recent dependencies than is standard for a specific version of JHipster.

-* Removing generated .map files from blueprint generated code
+* Removed the .map files generated from Blueprint-generated code.

-* Bug fixes and Error Handling improvement
+* Implemented bug fixes and error handling improvement.

-* Switched to bundle plugin descriptor version 3
+* Switched to bundle plugin descriptor version 3.

 ### Entando Component Repository (ECR)

-* Added support for bundle upgrade, downgrade and update
+* Added support for bundle upgrade, downgrade and update.

-* Improved the Bundle and in particular Bundle Plugins security and reliability by signing the names
+* Bundle improvements; in particular, bundle plugin security and reliability via signing the names.

-* It's now possible to specify standard and secret environment variables for a Bundle plugin (micro services)
+* It's now possible to specify standard and secret environment variables for a bundle plugin (microservice).

-* First experimental support for configuration profiles for bundle plugins
+* Offering experimental support for bundle plugin configuration profiles.

-* Better support for bundles and bundle plugins with very long names
+* Offering better support for bundles and bundle plugins with very long names.

-* Better management of certain error conditions during installation and update
+* Implemented better management of certain error conditions during installation and updates.

-* Introduction of system-level bundles, which allow to install global static resources
+* Introduced system-level bundles, which allow the installation of global static resources.

-* ECR client now explicitly marks bundles installed with an amended installation plan and allows to recall the plan
+* The ECR client now explicitly marks bundles that are installed with an amended installation plan and allows the plan to be recalled.

-* Added support for Oracle 18c
+* Added support for Oracle 18c.

-* fixed bug that caused the ECR to indefinitely stay in "busy-state", due to particular failure conditions
+* Fixed a bug that caused the ECR to indefinitely stay in busy-state due to particular failure conditions.

-* Fixed bug that in some condition prevented the bundle plugin pod to properly restart when scaled down and up again
+* Fixed a bug that (under certain conditions) prevented the bundle plugin pod from properly restarting when scaled down, then back up again.

-* Now the ECR properly deletes the plugin pod when the bundle is uninstalled, however the deployment and the volumes are kept
+* The ECR now correctly deletes the plugin pod when the bundle is uninstalled, but the deployment and volumes are retained.

 ### ENT (entando-cli)

-* Reworked the `ent diag` command which now also exports CRs, ingresses, deployments, pod "previous" logs, namespace events etc..
+* Reworked the `ent diag` command to now also export CRs, ingresses, deployments, pod "previous" logs, namespace events, etc.

-* Ent is now able to sync the kubectl version of your current profile with the server version (ent auto-align-kubectl)
+* ent is now able to sync the kubectl version of the current profile with the server version (`ent auto-align-kubectl`)

-* Added helper to fetch logs from Bundle plugins (ent prj be-log)
+* Added helper to fetch logs from bundle plugins (`ent prj be-log`).

-* Ent now, in order to run node-based entando tools, installs and uses a private copy of node at user level.
+* In order to run node-based Entando tools, ent now installs and uses a private copy of node at user-level.

-* jq internal dependency now installed at user level, privately to ent
+* A jq internal dependency is now installed at user-level, privately to ent.

-* added command `ent pkg` (management of packages installed at user-level) with the initial support of jq and k9s
+* Added the command `ent pkg` (to manage packages installed at user-level) with initial support for jq and K9s.

-* added helpers `get bundle id` and `get plugin id` to `ent ecr` and `ent prj` in order to determine the name of the resources related to a bundle
+* Added the helpers `get bundle id` and `get plugin id` to `ent ecr` and `ent prj` in order to determine the names of the resources related to a bundle.

-* added command `ent gen-secret`  to `ent ecr` and `ent prj` in order to help generating secrets for the plugins
+* Added the command `ent gen-secret`  to `ent ecr` and `ent prj` in order to help generate Secrets for the plugins.

-* added `ent ecr cr` and `ent ecr deploy` sub commands
+* Added the `ent ecr cr` and `ent ecr deploy` subcommands.

-* Ent now installs the entando-releases dependencies at release level, allowing multiple profiles to share them.
+* ent now installs the entando-releases dependencies at release level, allowing multiple profiles to share them.

-* Fixed bug that caused ent to git-ignore the "bundle" subdirs from the MFEs branches
+* Fixed a bug that caused ent to git-ignore the "bundle" subdirs in the MFE branches.

-* `ent pbs-init` now accepts ssh/git URLs
+* `ent pbs-init` now accepts ssh/git URLs.

-* `ent check-env` now consider docker and java mandatory dependencies (still skippable with "--lenient")
+* `ent check-env` now considers Docker and java mandatory dependencies (still skippable with "--lenient").

-* Several minor fixes
+* Several minor fixes are not listed here explicitly.

 ### ENT Quickstart

-Update to support release 7.0.0
+* Updated to support release 7.0.0.

-Note that the default k3s version used by the entando-cli's ("ent") quickstart has been updated to v1.21
+* Note that the default K3s version used by the entando-cli (ent) quickstart has been updated to v1.21.

 ### Identity Provider (IdP)

-* Updated Keycloak to version 15
+* Updated Keycloak to version 15.

 ### Infrastructure

-* Massive rework of the internal dependency management system over the concept of ProvidedCapability
+* Includes a massive rework of the internal dependency management system wrt the concept of ProvidedCapability.

-* Added support for OKD4.8 and kube 1.21
+* Added support for OKD4.8 and kube 1.21.

-* ComponentManager and Keycloak hardening
+* Added ComponentManager and Keycloak hardening.

-* Security:

-    * Addressed Vulnerabilities (CVE-2021-44228; CVE-2022-21724; CVE-2021-22569; CVE-2022-23437; CVE-2022-23596; CVE-2021-25738; CWE-20; CWE-400; CWE-451; CVE-2022-21363)

-    * Visibility of secrets for bundle microservices has been restricted to their own secrets (README: should we leave this?)

-* Tuning of Entando platform timeouts and memory limits
+* Tuned Entando Platform timeouts and memory limits.
 * Moved from a HELM based deployment process to a pure CustomResource based deployment and installation process.

-* Installation parameters considered by the operator all moved to the entando-operator-config ConfigMap
+* Installation parameters considered by the operator all moved to the entando-operator-config ConfigMap.

-* Better support for cloud DBMS
+* Better support for cloud DBMS.

-* Updated libraries (Jetty, Keycloak, Spring) and the entire compatibility matrix
+* Updated libraries (Jetty, Keycloak, Spring) and the entire compatibility matrix.

-* Dropped support for suffix-mode installation, only single-hostname is supported now
+* Dropped support for suffix-mode installation.
+Only single-hostname is supported now.

-* Temporary dropped support for cluster-level operator installation
+* Temporarily dropped support for cluster-level operator installation.

-* Removed EntandoClusterInfrastructure and EntandoCompositeApp CR
+* Removed EntandoClusterInfrastructure and EntandoCompositeApp CR.

-* k8s-service now part of the base entando infrastructure and therefore installed alongside the operator
+* k8s-service is now part of the base Entando infrastructure and therefore installed alongside the operator.

-* ComponentManager now speaks with k8s-service using service-to-service authentication and strictly within the cluster network
+* ComponentManager now communicates with k8s-service using service-to-service authentication, and strictly within the cluster network.

-* entando operator deployment is now simply called "entando-operator"
+* Entando Operator deployment is now simply called entando-operator.

-* k8s-service deployment dropped the application qualifier and is now simply called "entando-k8s-service"
+* k8s-service deployment dropped the application qualifier and is now simply called entando-k8s-service.

-* Fixed intermittent issue on the operator that prevented installing new bundles until the operator was restarted.
+* Fixed an intermittent issue with the operator that prevented installing new bundles until the operator was restarted.

-* Updated all the entando base images for reliability and security
+* Updated all the Entando base images for reliability and security.

-* Replaced the centos images to rocky images and rebased the derived images
+* Replaced the centos images to rocky images and rebased the derived images.

-* Updated auto-provisioned postgres image to version 14
+* Updated the auto provisioned PostgreSQL image to version 14.

-* mysql and postgres now served by customized and updated entando-mysql and entando-postgres images
+* MySQL and PostgreSQL are now served by customized and updated entando-mysql and entando-postgres images.

 ### Entando Bundler

-* It’s now possible to extract protected assets
+* It’s now possible to extract protected assets.

-* Fixes several bugs in extraction of pages and widgets
+* Fixed several bugs in the extraction of pages and widgets.

-* Added support for categories
+* Added support for categories.

-* Error handling has been improved
+* Error handling has been improved.

-* Able to generate the so called system-level bundles (see ECR)
+* It's now possible to generate the so-called system-level bundles (see ECR).

-* Optimizations to only extract/download the relevant resources
+* Extract/download optimized to only touch the relevant resources.

-* Libraries updates for reliability and security
+* Libraries updated for reliability and security.

 ### EOL Kubernetes Versions

-Entando7 drops official support for for OS3.11 and version of kubernetes before the 1.20
+Entando7 drops official support for for OS3.11 and Kubernetes versions prior to 1.20.

 ### Google Kubernetes Engine (GKE)

-* Postponed support to 7.0.1
+* Postponed support to 7.0.1.

 ### Azure Kubernetes Service (AKS)

-* Postponed support to 7.0.1
+* Postponed support to 7.0.1.

-## Certifications

-### RedHat Certification

-* Certification for Redhat has been postponed to a future release, but OKD4.8 remains one of Entando's main platforms

-### Tanzu Kubernetes Grid (TKG) Certification

-* Certification for TANZU has been postponed as well

 ## Breaking Changes

-* Internal Postgres version updated to version 14: Bundles that rely on the auto provisioning of postgres may (or may not) be affected.
+* The internal PostgreSQL version has been updated to version 14.
+Bundles that rely on the auto provisioning of PostgreSQL may (or may not) be affected.

 ## Known Issues

 ### ECG

-* The default "detail" widget  generated for the entities doesn't work out of the box.
+* The default "details" widget generated for an entity doesn't work out of the box.

-* Local keycloak loses state across restarts when using --no-recreate option
+* Local Keycloak loses state across restarts when using the `--no-recreate` option.

 ### ECR

-* An in-place upgrade from version 6.3.X to version 7 of the ECR is not possible, while there will be no problem with the future versions.
-A simple migration script will be provided.
+* An in-place upgrade from version 6.3.X to version 7 of the ECR is not possible, but a simple migration script will be provided.
+In-place upgrades from version 7 to future versions will be possible.

 ### GKE

-* There is still a known issue with the current nginx ingress that can be worked around this way.
+* There is still a known issue with the current NGINX ingress that can be worked around.
 The issue will be solved in the next minor or patch release (6.4.0 or 6.3.3).

 ## Deprecation Warnings

-* support for version 1 and 2 of the plugin descriptor are deprecated and will be removed in the future
+* Support for versions 1 and 2 of the plugin descriptor are deprecated and will be removed in the future.

 ## Previous Releases
-Please see the `Versions` list in the main navigation menu above to access documentation and release notes for previous versions of Entando.
+Please see the `Versions` list in the main navigation menu to access documentation and release notes for previous versions of Entando.